SPOTLIGHT: Adaptive Recreation

 Opportunities include wheelchair basketball, seated volleyball, goalball, adaptive climbing and swim lessons

 University Recreation introduced an innovative Adaptive Recreation program focused on providing accessible recreation opportunities for all students.
-APSU students registered with the Office of Disability Services were surveyed and results revealed: 94% see being active and engaged in fitness to be beneficial to their quality of life; 88% desire to participate in recreational activities; 69% need help creating a fitness plan for themselves; and 63% do not regularly visit the Foy Fitness and Recreation Center.
+APSU students registered with the Office of Student Disability Resource Center were surveyed and results revealed: 94% see being active and engaged in fitness to be beneficial to their quality of life; 88% desire to participate in recreational activities; 69% need help creating a fitness plan for themselves; and 63% do not regularly visit the Foy Fitness and Recreation Center.

 As a result, the department implemented Adaptive Recreation and began to offer adaptive activities and fitness training on a regular basis.
 A new internship was created to focus on this initiative and enable the student intern to apply knowledge from Health and Human Performance classes.
 The intern also coached 20 fitness/wellness training sessions for a community member with paraplegia under supervision from the assistant director of Recreation Services.